Vietnam.vn - Nền tảng quảng bá Việt Nam

 EU passes draft AI regulation, completely bans biometric surveillance technology

-EU members have previously agreed to limit the use of facial scanning technology in public places to certain law enforcement situations, a “red line” for countries in negotiations with the European Parliament and Commission.
+EU members have previously agreed to only use facial scanning technology in public in certain law enforcement situations, a “red line” for countries in negotiations with the European Parliament and Commission.

 The use of real-time remote biometric surveillance technology is completely banned in EU countries.

-Some centre-right members proposed exceptions that could use biometric tracking technology to help find missing children or prevent terrorist attacks, but this was also not approved in the plenary vote.
+Some centre-right members proposed exceptions that could use biometric tracking technology to help find missing children or prevent terrorist attacks, but these were also not approved in the plenary vote.

 Lawmakers have agreed to impose additional measures on generative AI platforms like GPT-4, requiring companies like OpenAI and Google to conduct risk assessments and disclose what copyrighted material was used to train AI models.